Electronic-Signatures-Industries/xdv-contracts-v2/README.md

 1. `npm run truffle migrate --workspace=contracts`.
 Compile and Upload the contracts to the development Ethereum Network.

+1. `npm run truffle run dist --workspace=contracts`.
+Run `truffle-plugin-dist` to rewrite the `contracts/dist` folder with the new data.

 1. `npm run start --workspace=server`.
 Run the server, and let it running.

 1. `npm run demo`.
 This will execute the demo script.